Is Ethical and Sustainable AI Possible?

 The web is already clogged with tons of inaccurate, low-quality spam messages.
 AI just turned on the firehose for billions, or even trillions, more.
 The quality control challenges are significant.
 And it’s only going to get worse.

 More importantly, it’s now also much harder for marketers to engage people via the web in meaningful ways.
-Is this race to the bottom what we really want for marketing?
+These marketing challenges fuel a race to the bottom for web content.
+Is this what we really want for marketing?
 Moving forward, to create shared value among stakeholders, we’ll need to redefine success that centers both sustainability and responsibility in our efforts.

 Below are some of the most common ethics and sustainability challenges with AI.